Nosto/nosto-woocommerce/readme.txt

 The activation procedure will create a new page called "Top Sellers".
 This page can be found and edited under the "Pages" section in the backend.
 The page contains a single div element that is used to show product recommendations.
 A link to the page should appear in the shops main navigation menu.

+Once you have activated the plugin and added the necessary actions, you need to configure the plugin.
+The plugins configuration page can be found under the "Woocommerce > Settings > Integration".

+The configuration page consists of three settings:

+* Account name
+	* This is your Nosto marketing automation service account name that you got when registering for the service
+* Use default Nosto elements
+	* This setting controls if the plugin should create and output the default Nosto elements for showing the product recommendations
+	* You can disable the defaults if you want to use your own elements in your theme

+All of the above settings are needed for the plugin to work.
+You do not need to add Nosto javascript manually to your store.

 The plugin uses the WordPress Action API to add content to the shop.
 However, there are a few actions that will have to be added to the shops theme in order for the plugin to function to its full extent.